-The shape of cervical vertebrae is quantified by the elongation index (EI), defined by Wedel et al. (2000b, p.
+The shape of cervical vertebrae is quantified by the elongation index (EI), defined by Wedel, Cifelli & Sanders (2000b, p.
 346) as the anteroposterior length of the centrum divided by the midline height of its posterior articular face.
-As shown in Table 1, EI in sauropods routinely exceeded 4.0, and in some cases exceeded 6.0: Sauroposeidon C6 attained 6.1, and Erketu Ksepka and Norell, 2006 C5 attained 7.0.
+As shown in Table 1, EI in sauropods routinely exceeded 4.0, and in some cases exceeded 6.0: Sauroposeidon C6 attained 6.1, and Erketu Ksepka & Norell, 2006 C5 attained 7.0.

 A similar degree of elongation is approached by the ostrich, in which C12 can attain an EI of 4.4 (measured from Mivart, 1874, figure 29), and by the giraffe, in which the axis can attain an EI of 4.71 (personal measurement of FMNH 34426).
-It is greatly exceeded by azhdarchid pterosaurs, among which C5 of Quetzalcoatlus Lawson, 1975 can attain an astonishing 12.4 (measured from Witton and Naish, 2008, figure 4c) and an isolated cervical from the Hell Creek Formation might have achieved 15 (measured from Henderson and Peterson, 2006, figure 3).
+It is greatly exceeded by azhdarchid pterosaurs, among which C5 of Quetzalcoatlus Lawson, 1975 can attain an astonishing 12.4 (measured from Witton & Naish (2008, figure 4c)) and an isolated cervical from the Hell Creek Formation might have achieved 15 (measured from Henderson & Peterson (2006, figure 3)).

 But other long-necked groups are more limited in their elongation of individual vertebrae.
-Paraceratherium seems have been limited to about 3.3 for C2 (measured from Granger and Gregory, 1936, figure 7) and much less for the other vertebrae.
-Elongation indexes of therizinosaurs such as Therizinosaurus probably did not greatly exceed 1.0 (measured for Nanshiungosaurus from Dong, 1979, figures 1-2); those of ornithomimosaurs such as (probably) Deinocheirus, 2.5 (measured for Struthiomimus from Osborn, 1916, plate XXIV); those of oviraptorosaurs such as Gigantoraptor, 2.0 (measured from a photograph by MJW of referred specimen IGM 100/1002 of Khaan mckennai Clark et al., 2001).
-The very numerous vertebrae of Elasmosaurus are not very elongate, mostly having an EI around 1.0 and not exceeding about 1.4 (measured from Sachs, 2005, figure 4).
+Paraceratherium seems have been limited to about 3.3 for C2 (measured from Granger & Gregory (1936, figure 7)) and much less for the other vertebrae.
+Elongation indexes of therizinosaurs such as Therizinosaurus probably did not greatly exceed 1.0 (measured for Nanshiungosaurus from Dong (1979, figures 1-2)); those of oviraptorosaurs such as Gigantoraptor, 2.0 (measured from a photograph by MJW of referred specimen IGM 100/1002 of Khaan mckennai Clark, Norell & Barsbold, 2001).
+The very numerous vertebrae of Elasmosaurus are not very elongate, mostly having an EI around 1.0 and not exceeding about 1.4 (measured from Sachs (2005), figure 4).

-Air-Sac System
+Air-sac system